-- Wildlife research permit for studies of terrestrial willdife (inlcuding plants, insects, and animals) and birds, issued by the Nunavut Department of Environment, under the Nunavut Wildlife Act.
+- Wildlife research permit for studies of terrestrial wildlife (including plants, insects, and animals) and birds, issued by the Nunavut Department of Environment, under the Nunavut Wildlife Act.

-- Fisheries research permit for studies of marine mammals, fish, and fish habitat (inlcuding aquatic plants), issued by the Deaprtment of Fisheries and Oceans, iunder the Federal Fisheries Act
+- Fisheries research permit for studies of marine mammals, fish, and fish habitat (including aquatic plants), issued by the Department of Fisheries and Oceans, under the Federal Fisheries Act.

-- Archeology and Paleontology research permit issued by Nunavut Department of Culture Edlers, Language and Youth under the Archeological Sites Regulations of the Nunavut Act
+- Archeology and Paleontology research permit issued by Nunavut Department of Culture Elders, Language and Youth under the Archaeological Sites Regulations of the Nunavut Act.

-- land use permit from AANDC for projects on Federal Crown Lands that exceed a specified number of person days of fieldwork (Contact AANDC lands Division);
+- land use permit from AANDC for projects on Federal Crown Lands that exceed a specified number of person days of fieldwork (Contact the AANDC Lands Division);

-- permission from the apprpriate Regional Inuit Association to access or iuse Inuit Owned Lands to conduct reserach;
+- permission from a regional Inuit association to access or use Inuit Owned Lands to conduct research;

-- development permits to build or install permanent research infrastructure in Nunavut communities
+- permits to build or install permanent research infrastructure ;

-- environmental impact screening by the Nunavut Impact Review Board to assess social and environmental impacts or proposed research activities.
+- screening by the Nunavut Impact Review Board to assess social and environmental impacts or proposed research activities.

 For more information on which agencies to consult and practical ideas on how to engage and communicate effectively with communities in research, please refer to Negotiating Research Relationships with Inuit Communities: A Guide for Researchers.